Join Anna Maria’s

 Stir very fast to combine the egg.

-. . . . combine raisins and diced apple.
+. . . . combine the raisins and diced apple.

-In a skillet bring the oil to frying temperature.
+Bring the oil to frying temperature in a skillet.
 Place the dough in the hot oil one tablespoon at the time.

 Fry the until the fritters are golden.